zapata-engineering/orquestra-qulacs/README.md

 ## Usage

-`orquestra-qulacs` is a Python module that exposes Qulacs's simulators as an [`orquestra`](https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/api/backend.py) `QuantumSimulator`.
+`orquestra-qulacs` is a Python module that exposes Qulacs's simulators as an [`QuantumSimulator`](https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/api/backend.py) compatible with [Orquestra Core framework](https://github.com/zapatacomputing/orquestra-core).
 It can be imported with:

 ```
 from orquestra.integrations.qulacs.simulator import QulacsSimulator